WayForward: History

 On February 19, 2008, John Beck and Matt Bozon were speakers at the Independent Games Summit, part of the 2008 Game Developers Conference, discussing a range of issues facing independent games companies.
 Lit was announced on March 5, 2008, and was released on February 9, 2009, for the WiiWare online shop platform.
 A new game in the Shantae series was considered for the platform.

 WayForward introduced a new character named Alta, who is a pink-haired girl that wields a scepter.
 She represented a new intellectual property.
 This was revealed on March 9, 2009, to be a DSiWare game called Mighty Flip Champs!.
 WayForward created Mighty Milky Way, another puzzle platformer with a new character named Luna.
 Its sequel, Mighty Switch Force!, was released on the 3DS eShop on December 22, 2011, with a sequel two years later called Mighty Switch Force!
 2 on the Nintendo 3DS' eShop.

 Adventure Time: Hey Ice King!
 Why'd You Steal Our Garbage?! was released on November 20, 2012.
 A sequel, Adventure Time: Explore the Dungeon Because I Don't Know!, as well as Regular Show: Mordecai and Rigby in 8-Bit Land, were released in 2013.
 A sequel to Mighty Switch Force! was released on June 13, 2013.
 A new Shantae game was revealed via Nintendo Power, Shantae and the Pirate's Curse, which was released on October 23, 2014, on the Nintendo 3DS and Wii U eShop.
 Another game in the series, Shantae: Half-Genie Hero, was crowdfunded via Kickstarter and released in December 2016.
 On April Fool's Day 2013, Wayforward made a fake announcement for a game called Cat Girl Without Salad!
 Fans responded positively to the game's concept, leading WayForward to later develop it into a full title, which was released via a Humble Bundle in June 2016.
+In May 2017, Mystik Belle, originally developed and published by Last Dimension for Steam, was published by WayForward for PlayStation 4 and Xbox One.